Kamineni Institute of Dental Sciences: Dental Medex (Swasthya–2009)

 The first medical exhibition was held by management involving the medical, dental and nursing colleges between November 5 and 8, 2009.
 The event featured stalls belonging to departments of the three colleges, whose staff gave visitors information on health and well-being.
-Total attendance was estimated at around 22,000; the majority of visitors were school children and local college students.
+Total attendance was estimated at 22,000; the majority of visitors were school children and local college students.

 Journal

 The institution formed the 'Indian Journal of Dental Advancements' indexed in several research search engines, with faculty members at key positions in the journal committee.

 Alumni

 The first intake of dental doctors graduated in July 2007.
 Since that time the institute's alumni have spread around the world, with the majority now in the United States, United Kingdom, Australia and Canada pursuing higher studies.
 Some are studying for their Master of Dental Surgery at dental establishments in India while the rest are in private practice or government service.